The First Recorded Use Of Slate

 With it’s naturally low water absorption rate, weather resistant properties and sturdy structure, it’s a material that is used in a huge array of industries and is used in a wide range of products such as snooker tables and flooring tiles, to electric switchboards and of course, slate house signs.

 The Bespoke Sign House are specialist slate sign manufacturers who have an impeccable reputation for handcrafting and distributing stunning slate house signs not just in the UK, but across the world too.
-If you’re looking to see more slate products or are interested in having your very own natural slate house sign, you can view our full collection of slate signage at The Bespoke Sign House.
+If you’re looking to see more slate products or are interested in having your very own natural slate house sign, you can view our full range of house signs at The Bespoke Sign House.